The Network

-The Network was an American six-piece new wave band.
-A secret side project of rock band Green Day, they released their debut album Money Money 2020 on Adeline Records on September 30, 2003.
-After a 15-year hiatus, the band became active again in 2020, releasing a follow-up album titled Money Money 2020 Part II: We Told Ya So! in December 2020.
+The Network is an American six-piece new wave band.
+A secret side project of rock band Green Day, they released their debut album, Money Money 2020, on Adeline Records on September 30, 2003.
+After a 15-year hiatus, the band became active again, releasing a follow-up album titled Money Money 2020 Part II: We Told Ya So! in December 2020.